star-johansen/F-Grid-Character-Select/README.md

-# F-List Character Manager
+# F-Grid Character Select

 A web-based tool for managing and organizing F-List character rosters.
-Perfect for keeping track of your own characters and friends' rosters.
+Perfect for keeping track your own (or friends!) roleplay profiles.

 ## Features